 Auctions are a prime source of run-down properties – but it’s vital you get a survey done before you bid, as you can’t back out once the gavel goes down.

-In England, recent changes to planning legislation mean you can now convert a range of agricultural and commercial buildings to domestic use under permitted development (PD) rights; between April 2014 and June 2015, almost 4,000 offices were converted into homes.
+In England, recent changes to planning legislation mean you can now convert a range of agricultural and commercial buildings to domestic use under permitted development (PD) rights; almost 4,000 offices were converted into homes between April 2014 and June 2015.

 So design-wise, you can enjoy a huge degree of flexibility in terms of the size, scale, appearance, configuration and specification of your new home.
-Put simply, if you want to create a bespoke house that suits you down to the ground, there really is no better way to do it.
+Put simply, self-building is the best way to create a bespoke house that suits you down to the ground.

 What’s more, if you have specific needs, these can be much more easily accommodated with a new build.
 Perhaps you require a fully accessible home – or maybe you’re keen to establish a floorplan that can be easily adapted in the future, for example to suit a growing family or to track your lifestyle into retirement.